Bachelor of Computer Science

 What you will study

-Learn how to develop innovative software apps for smart phones, robots, and more.
-You'll graduate with outstanding programming skills and the ability to design, implement, and maintain complex systems.
+Learn how to develop software apps for social media, artificial intelligence, and more.
+Graduate with outstanding programming skills and the ability to design, implement, and maintain complex systems.

 Your career as a computer scientist

-Computer scientists work across a wide range of industries as part of software and IT teams, or start their own businesses, tech startups, or companies.
+Computer scientists work across a wide range of industries, or start their own businesses, tech startups, or companies.

 - artificial intelligence